olignyf/raspberry-pi-showip/README.md

 # Installation
-Compile source code (directly on Raspberry Pi) => showip.so is produced Paste it in /usr/lib/arm-linux-gnueabihf/lxpanel/plugins/showip.so
+Compile source code (directly on Raspberry Pi) => showip.so is produced

+Paste it in /usr/lib/arm-linux-gnueabihf/lxpanel/plugins/showip.so

+Restart lxpanel with the following under X, or reboot:

+%> lxpanelctl restart

 # Developpers
 https://wiki.lxde.org/en/How_to_write_plugins_for_LXPanel